Gemmu/gemmu.github.io/index.md

 I = Impossible
 ```

-It seems that I'll be studying really hard.
-[Hacking databases is hard too](http://nedroid.com/2012/05/honk-the-databus/).
+It seems that I'll be studying really hard. ([Hacking databases is hard too](http://nedroid.com/2012/05/honk-the-databus/)).

 ### d